Karl-Romet Nõmm

-Karl-Romet Nõmm (born 4 January 1998) is an Estonian professional footballer who currently plays as a goalkeeper for I liga club Sandecja Nowy Sącz and the Estonia national team.
+Karl-Romet Nõmm (born 4 January 1998) is an Estonian professional footballer who plays as a goalkeeper for Meistriliiga club Kuressaare.

 Club career

 Nõmm started his career in Viljandi Tulevik and debuted in Estonian top division Meistriliiga on 7 March 2015 when he was 17-years old.

 He joined Flora in December 2020.

-In January 2023, he signed a 1 and a half year deal with Polish club Sandecja Nowy Sącz.
+In January 2023, he signed a one-and-a-half-year deal with Polish club Sandecja Nowy Sącz.

 International career

 Nõmm made his senior international debut for Estonia on 12 January 2023, in a 1–0 victory over Finland in a friendly.